skywalkerplayer/GPACE/README.md

 Static like correlation, phase difference or draconic can be performed.
 You may also add your own static function through DataAnalyzer view.

+The .env files in Test folder can't be read properly read yet due to its own special file format.

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a>